kstrikis/ephor-mcp-collaboration/README.md

 const result = await client.callTool({
   name: 'register-participant',
   arguments: {
-    llmId: 'socrates-gpt',
+    name: 'Socrates',
     prompt: 'What is the meaning of life?',
     initial_response: 'The meaning of life is to seek wisdom through questioning...',
     persona_metadata: {
       style: 'socratic',
-      name: 'Socrates'
+      era: 'ancient greece'
     } // Optional
   }
 });
 ```

-The server enforces a 3-second waiting period after the last registration before allowing the debate to begin.
+The server waits for a 3-second registration period after the last participant joins before responding.
+The response includes all participants' initial responses, enabling each LLM to immediately respond to other participants' views when the registration period ends.

 #### submit-response